dphfox/Fusion/docs/tutorials/further-basics/arrays-and-lists.md

 	Removing Blue...
 	```

-Notice that, when we remove Blue, no other values are recalculated.
+Notice that, when we remove `Blue`, no other values are recalculated.
 This is
 ideal, and means we're not doing unnecessary processing:

 ![Diagram showing stable keys](StableKeys.png)